Cape York meteorite

 The Cape York meteorite, also known as the Innaanganeq meteorite, is one of the largest known iron meteorites, classified as a medium octahedrite in chemical group IIIAB.
-In addition to many small fragments, at least eight large fragments with a total mass of 58 tons have been recovered, the largest weighing 31 tonne.
-The meteorite is named after the location where the largest fragment was found: east of Cape York, in Savissivik, Meteorite Island, Greenland.
+In addition to many small fragments, at least eight large fragments with a total mass of 58 tonnes have been recovered, the largest weighing 31 tonne.
+The meteorite was named after Cape York, a prominent geographic feature located approximately 30 mi west of the east coast of Meteorite Island and the nearby peninsulas in northern Melville Bay, Greenland, where the first meteorite fragments were discovered.

 The date of the meteorite fall is debated, but was likely within the last few thousand years.
 It was known to the Inughuit (the local Inuit) for centuries, who used it as a source of meteoritic iron for tools.
 The first foreigner to reach the meteorite was Robert Peary in 1894, with the assistance of Inuit guides.
-Large pieces are on display at the American Museum of Natural History and the University of Copenhagen Geological Museum.
+Large pieces are on display at the American Museum of Natural History and the Natural History Museum of Denmark.

 History

-The meteorite fell to Earth after the retreat of glaciers from the area.
+Presumably the meteorite fell to Earth a few thousand years ago.
+Some estimates have put the date of the fall as 10,000 years ago.

 All fragments recovered were found at the surface, partly buried, some on unstable terrain.
-The largest fragment was recovered in an area where the landscape consists of "flowing" gravel or clay-like sediments on permafrost, indicating that it had been in place for no more than a few thousand years.
-Other estimates have put the date of the fall as 10,000 years ago.
+The largest fragment was recovered in an area where the landscape consists of "flowing" gravel or clay-like sediments on permafrost.
+There are mainly two hypotheses being discussed: the meteorites fell in an unknown place in Greenland, but were carried by glaciers to their current locations, or they fell directly to where they were found after the glaciers had retreated.